hellothisistim/OpenSourcePipeline/README.md

 + Use Python objects to represent the logical structure at a facility, for it's resources and  it's projects.
 + Provide interfaces from that logical structure to the actual tools used.
 (Shells or a GUI, filesystem(s), database, renderfarm)
 + Use the idea from Unix of simple, single-function tools, piped together to create something useful and complex.
 + Artists' jobs are hard enough.
 If you make it easy for them to do the "right thing," they will.
 If it's complicated, they won't.
 Let's make it easy so we can all have a nicer time.
+We can do this by chosing intelligent defaults and by integrating OSP into applications in a way that's consistent with that application's workflow.

 ##Components (no longer) in progress (due to the redesign):
 + ospenv : A studio-wide command-line environment and framework for job-specific customizations.
 This is the base framework that OSP will run on.